 Here are some questions to consider when evaluating the quality of life for your pet.
-A general rule of thumb is when "the bad days outnumber the good days", but that can be difficult to assess.
+A general rule of thumb to follow is when "the bad days outnumber the good days", but that can be difficult to assess.
 Becoming familiar with these guidelines will help pet owners determine when it is time to determine the best course of action for a terminally ill, geriatric, or injured pet.
 When does euthanasia become one of the answers?

 - Is your pet enjoying the activities that s/he used to?
 Is s/he eating, walking, and playing as what would be appropriate for his/her age and ability?
 Is your pet interested when you leave or come home?

 - Is your pet able to eat and drink normally, and eating regular amounts?
 If your pet needs to be assisted, is your pet getting adequate fluid and nutrition?

 - Is your pet able to urinate and defecate ok?
 Is your pet still housebroken, or having more accidents?
 Pets that are housebroken but are unable to maintain hygiene will often be distressed—they know that it is "wrong", yet are unable to control the behavior.
 Also, health issues can arise from the soiled skin and fur (infections, ulcerations).

 - Is your pet in pain often?
 Is pain adequately controlled with medication?